-As the above analysis indicates, John Doe's Personnel Records: (1) are of a "personnel" nature; (2) implicate John Doe's substantial privacy interests; and (3) are neither "substantial" nor "well-founded."
-Therefore, John Doe's Personnel Records are exempt from disclosure under the CPRA and John Doe will likely prevail on the merits of his claims in this case.
+As the above analysis indicates, John Doe's Personnel Records satisfy the Hill Factors and (1) are of a "personnel" nature; (2) implicate John Doe's substantial privacy interests; and (3) are neither "substantial" nor "well-founded."
+Therefore, John Doe's Personnel Records are exempt from disclosure under the CPRA and the District's intent to disclose them to the Requester and - effectively - to the public at large runs afoul of John Doe's privacy protections set forth in the California Constitution.
+On these grounds, the Court should conclude that the District's decision to disclose the Personnel Records is unlawful or - at the very least - arbitrary, capricious or entirely lacking in evidentiary support, which necessitates a writ of mandate enjoining the District from said records' disclosure.